 The focus on online sales and direct marketing of the Group’s mobile phone business proved so successful that in 2000, Mobile Innovations was publicly listed on the Australian Stock Exchange, then shortly after was acquired by Seven West Media.

 As the decade progressed, the Group was ready to explore fresh business opportunities in the direct marketing retail space.
-In 2004, this confidence lead to the purchase of TVSN.
+In 2004, this confidence resulted in the purchase of TVSN and Expo Channel.
 This comprised a new and different selling proposition and gave fresh impetus to the Group’s expansion, allowing it to position itself as a leader in the direct marketing industry, both in Australia and New Zealand.

-In 2014-15, House of Pets and Home Collections were added to the Innovations stable, while the fashion side of Innovations was integrated by combining all the brands into a single company titled Infashion.
+In 2014-15, House of Pets and Home Collections were added to the Innovations stable, while the fashion side of Innovations was integrated by combining all the brands under a single masthead: Infashion.

-During 2016/17, the Reader’s Digest business license for Australia, New Zealand and parts of Southeast Asia was purchased.
-While a direct marketing and seniors-focused entity, Reader’s Digest was a transformational acquisition, moving the Group into publishing and a wide spectrum of content development.
-Also in 2017, My Discoveries was purchased, providing online, tailored holidays to the seniors market.
+In January 2017 the Reader’s Digest business license for Australia and New Zealand were acquired.
+Additionally in January 2018 the licences for parts of Southeast Asia were also acquired.
+Reader’s Digest was a transformational acquisition, moving the Group into publishing and a wide spectrum of content development.

-This increasing dominance in offering seniors content and online transactions led the Group to acquire Over Sixty and Wyza in 2018.
-Both these online businesses connect directly with the seniors market by publishing useful information and data highly relevant to this demographic’s needs and interests.
+The Group further expanded its digital publishing reach into the senior market by acquiring Over Sixty and WYZA in 2018.
+Both these online businesses connect directly with the seniors market by publishing useful information and data highly relevant to this demographics' needs and interests.
 These new online acquisitions provided an opportunity to cross sell into the Group’s traditional transactional businesses.

-By the end of 2018, Direct Group was composed of three distinct divisions: Innovations, with an increasingly online offering, TVSN, consisting of direct TV entities in Australia and New Zealand, and Digital Publishing, providing online and traditional content and information.
+By the end of 2018, Direct Group was composed of three distinct divisions: Innovations (with an increasingly online offering) TVSN and Digital Publishing.

-In early 2019 the Group aquired Magnamail, a direct marketing company that has operated in Australia since 1974.
-Selling a unique range of prodcuts directly into the home, the Magnamail infrastructure was a great fit to be added to the Direct Group brands.
+In early 2019 the Group acquired Magnamail, a direct marketing company that has operated in Australia since 1974.
+Selling a unique range of products directly into the home, the Magnamail infrastructure was a great fit to be added to the Direct Group brands.